zafersn/WiFi-RC-Controller-With-Camera/README-EN.md

 * L298N Motor Drive
 * DC MOTOR X  2
 * 12V Lipo Battery
-* Vehicle  chassis
+* Car Frame (Body)

 ## Arduino:
 ### PURPOSE AND TASKS:

-*	In this project arduino, has been used to control the engines.
+*	Arduino was used for motor control.
-*	Arduino with raspberry pi, provides serial communication via usb
+* Arduino and Raspberry Pi were connected by serial communication.
-*	On our Android phone, calculated PWM the range is sent.(For upcoming update)
+* Before PWM signal interval which will be sent from Android phone to Arduino don't transfer, this signal was calculated.
+(Because of the next updates and easily interfere to PWM variable by users.)
-* Raspberry pi allows communication between arduino and android phone via wifi connection.
+* The Raspberry Pi provides the Wi-Fi communication with Arduino and the user (Android phone).
-*	Below, Raspberry Pi, Raspberry pi, Camera, Arduino, L298N motor driver,motor and the battery shows a diagram of circuit connection.
+* In the following section, we show the circuit schematic for Raspberry Pi, Raspberry Pi Camera, Arduino, L298N Motor Driver, motors and batteries.

-### DIAGRAM AND ARDUINO PIN CONNECTION SETUP
+### SETTING UP ARDUINO AND PIN CONNECTION SCHEMATIC

-* Arduino 'ya gelen veri doğrudan motorlara gidecek pwm aralığı olarak gelmektedir.PWM değerinin yanında sadece aracın yön tayini için ` + (ileri)` ve ya `- (geri)` değerini almaktadır.
+* Data which come to Arduino is sent as a PWM interval that go to the motors directly.
+There are two values "+ (forward)" or "- (backward)" for decide direction with PWM value.
-* Yukarıdaki durum göz önüne alınarak çeşitli modifikasyonlar yapılabilir.
+* Above-mentioned situations is considered by us, there can be made various modifications.
-* PWM aralığı `0-255` arasındadır.
+* PWM interval is between 0-255.
-* Telefon üzerinden SAĞ VE SOL motor pwmlerini ve servo motor açısını String bir şekilde örn:  200:200!888 şeklinde alıyoruz.
-Aradaki iki nokta üst üste  `:` ve ünlem işareti `!` ' e göre bölerek 3 elemanlı bir dizi oluşturuyoruz.
+* RIGHT AND LEFT motor PWMs' and servo motor angle is taken as a String(e.g. 200:200!888) from phone.
+This String value is splitted with ":" and "!" characters and created the array that has 3 elements.
-*  `!` den sonraki değer, cameranın bağlı bulunduğu servo motor'un açı değerleridir.
-Bu çalışmada servo motor kullanılmamıştır.
+* The value after the "!" character is the servo motor's angle value which connected with camera.
+Servo motor is not used in this project.
-* Motor Hareket PWM geliş tipi ve arcın durumları
+* Motor Moving, PWM data and situations of the car
-* örn:
+* Example:
 * 0:0 //stop
-* 200:200     // ileri git. ( 2 motorda 200pwm ile çalışır )
+* 200:200 // move forward.
+(2 motors work with 200pwm)
-*  -200:-200   //geri git.
-(2 motorda 200pwm ile çalışır)
+* 200:-200 //move backward.
+(2 motors work with 200pwm)
-*  200:-200   // sol motor 200 pwm ileri, sag motor 200 geri döner ( araç kendi etrafında soldan sağa doğru döner)
+* 200:-200 // left motor turns 200 pwm to forward, right motor turns 200 pwm to backward (The car turns its around from left to right.)
-* -200:200   // sol motor 200 pwm geri, sag motor 200 ileri döner ( araç kendi etrafında sağdan sola doğru döner)
+* 200:-200 // left motor turns 200 pwm to backward, right motor turns 200 pwm to forward (The car turns its around from right to left.)
-* 200:100    // araç sağa dönecek şekilde hareket eder.<br><br>
+* 200:100 // The car moves as turning to the right.<br><br>